 Q. Is hair loss genetically inherited from the mother or father’s side of the family?

 A: Hair loss can be genetically inherited from both mothers and fathers.
-If patients have hair loss in both their mothers and fathers side of the families, they would be more likely to have more rapid and severe hair loss than a patient that only has hair loss in one parent.
+If patients have hair loss in both their mother’s and father’s side of the family, they would be more likely to have more rapid and severe hair loss than a patient that only has hair loss in one parent.
 These are important details for hair loss experts to be aware of when planning a patient’s long-term strategy to maintain or restore the hair.

 Q. How many hairs does the average person have on the head?